Ranbir Kapoor Talks About Being NEWLY IN LOVE, Is He Hinting At Alia Bhatt?

 Is Ranbir Dating Alia?

-To this the 'Sanju' actor replied, "It's really new right now, and I don't want to over speak.
+To this, the 'Sanju' actor replied, "It's really new right now, and I don't want to overspeak.
 It needs time to breathe and it needs space."

 Alia Inspires Him